 There’s no questioning the CR-Z is a great looking car, with lines reminiscent of the revered 80s CR-X. It looked as if Honda had made a sporty hybrid that would attract a new audience to greener cars.
 It’s lamentable then that the CR-Z wasn’t quite up to the task.
 The modest 112-BHP petrol engine and 14-BHP electric motor were not enough to set pulses racing.

 That said, the CR-Z is still a nice drive.
-The low seats and aesthetically pleasing cabin is a comfortably place to be.
+The low seats and an aesthetically pleasing cabin is a comfortable place to be.
 Although the rear seats are very cramped and should only be considered for shopping bags.